Posts

 Checking your brakes before starting off on a lengthy trip is crucial for your peace of mind.
 Confidence and security when driving are greatly enhanced when you know your brakes are in good working order.

-Brake inspections should be part of a driver’s routine maintenance because they literally have life and death implications.
+because they literally have life-and-death implications.
 As specified by the VOSA MOT test, the British MOT test has contributed significantly to the improvement of road safety in the UK.
 Because they were traditionally located beneath the vehicle, unprotected from the elements, checking the brake pipes was a hassle.
-They have a special coating of wax-oil or even plain grease to keep the elements at bay.
+They have a special coating of wax, oil or even plain grease to keep the elements at bay.

 Even with this safeguard, brake pipes can rust and leak braking fluid over time, causing the brakes to gradually fail.
-Similar to what happened to me in Preston, this can be avoided by performing routine checks on your brake pipes.
+By performing routine checks on your brake pipes, you can prevent something similar to what happened to me in Preston.